gakalmar/Notes/54_Terraform.md

                 }

     - **Module:**
+        - **Basics:**
-        - A self-contained collection of Terraform configurations that manages a collection of related infrastructure resources.
+            - A self-contained collection of Terraform configurations that manages a collection of related infrastructure resources:
+                - Basically just some terraform files that are kept in a separate directory (in general, we work in the `root` module, so every project we have been working on is already a module on its own)
+                - We can load these into our project and use them
-        - Other Terraform configurations can call a module, which tells Terraform to manage any resources described by that module.
+            - Other Terraform configurations can call a module, which tells Terraform to manage any resources described by that module:
+                - These are called `child modules`
             - Modules define `input variables` (which the calling module can set values for) and `output values` (which the calling module can reference in expressions).

             - **Example:**

                     module "my_module" {
                         source = "./module-example"
                     }

+        - **Standard Module Structure:**
+            - It is recommended that we use a minimal set of files in our module:
+                - `main.tf` consists of the main resources
+                - `outputs.th` consists of the outputs
+                - `variables.tf` consists of all the variables
+                - `LICENSE` (same as a readme with the instructions of how to use the module)
+                - `README.md` detailed documentation and resource description

+        - **Public modules from Terraform Registry:**
+            - To use a module, we use the module block under `provision instructions` to import it into our project
+            - There can also be `submodules` in a module
+            - Modules can also have module and provider dependencies:
+                - eg. an `aws` module requires to specify `aws` as a provider in the root module as well
+            - Under `source code` we can find the github repository, where we can check the code in detail

     - **(Input) Variables:**
         - Also-known-as "input variables".